wdes/mail-autodiscover-autoconfig/README.md

 - Go to system settings, then "Profiles" or "Downloaded Profiles"
 - Click install on the profile, enter your password
 - You can go back to your Mail app, the email configured

+### Technical compilation aspects

+You can disable some of the default features.
+For now the default features are:

+- `apple` (This feature contains the web UI route and the mobile config route)